Frequently Asked Questions

 Students select a Master’s Supervisory Committee.
 The graduate supervisory committee is responsible for:

-• Approving the student’s academic program of study.
+- Approving the student’s academic program of study.

-• Approving the Capstone subject.
+- Approving the Applied Policy Project subject.

-• Reading and approving the project as the degree requirement for graduation.
+- Reading and approving the project as the degree requirement for graduation.

 What requirements are needed to graduate?